-1. Core drivers of deforestation and forest degradation (List) 2.
+1. Core drivers of deforestation and forest degradation (List) the fifth of the confidence of the second of the confidence of the 2.
 Protected Areas: National Parks, National and Local Forests (List by name and area) 3.
-Community forests and Private Forest (List by name and area and any other service provider) 4.
+Community formats and Driver F 3.
+Community forests and Private Forest (List by name and area and any other service (List by name and area and any other service provider) provider) - 19 No. 2 Millionia () 4.
 Details of customary laws or other rules in place (List e.g., CFMG Local Resource Rule and Penalties) 5.
 NRM institutions formed and active (List - CRB, CFMG, Cooperative and other farming groups, operating with constitution) 6.
-Land use plans (Area and % of Chiefdom covered by integrated land use plan) 7 Other ER related attribute (List)
+Land use plans (Area and % of Chiefdom covered by integrated land use plan) 7 Other ER related attribute (List) Emissions Reduction Performance Plans & Performance Effectiveness Index The following table sets out the locally specific criteria that will be used to determine the Performanc Effectiveness Index for the Chiefdom.
+These are based on the ISFL subcategories and the environmental ansocial safeguards with associated performance indicators and scoring.

-Emissions Reduction Performance Plans & Performance Effectiveness Index a.
+a.
 Zoning of land to implement climate change mitigation activities for sustainable forestry, agricultural and land use practices in consultation with the Chief(s), community members, cooperatives leaders, community forestry management groups, relevant Government Ministries, local government and the